 Trinity Anglican School was the vision of a local Cairns couple, Ben and Naomi Wilson.

-With the help and determination of many past and present individuals, TAS transformed from a single campus Year 7-9 school, into the beautiful dual-campus Preparatory-Year 12 school that we have today.
+With the help and determination of many past and present individuals, Trinity Anglican School has become the beautiful dual-campus school that we have today.

 Some reflections on the very early days (1980 – 1983)

 By Naomi Wilson

 In October 1980, Naomi Wilson put into place the emergence of Trinity Anglican School when she approached Bishop John Lewis about the possibility of the Diocese constructing and operating an Anglican High School in Cairns.

 This proposal was warmly received and at Bishop Lewis’s request, Naomi wrote a proposal on November 28, 1980 which was presented to the church with a subsequent motion being put forward to Synod on March 10, 1981 that “a school be established in the area, subject to a survey”.
 This was supported by the Diocesan School Board.

 What followed from this apparently simple idea for an Anglican school in Cairns, was the emergence of an independent school – here today because of the work of many tireless, committed people.